-Key EU decision on Meta exposes US data surveillance complex
+$1.3 billion fine on Meta exposes US data surveillance complex

 Meta, the parent company of Facebook, was fined a record-shattering €1.2 billion ($1.3 billion) on Monday by Ireland’s Data Protection Commission and subsequently ordered to stop transferring data collected from Facebook users in Europe to the United States in breach of European data protection laws.